staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 **To animate the camera movement**

-_Look in Chapter 3 for inspiration_
+_Look in Chapter 4 for inspiration_

-1. From Assets/_Presenter/Prefabs, nest a "Camera Positioner" prefab under a "Chapter" prefab.
+1. From Assets/_Presenter/Prefabs, nest a "Camera Positioner" prefab under a "Chapter" prefab in your scene.

 2. Animate the "Camera Positioner" position and rotation using whatever method you prefer, fx the build in Timeline system.